-We’ve written about Hillsdale cemeteries before, but my imagination has been captured by one in particular: the McKinstry Family Plot on upper Hunt Road.
+We’ve written about Hillsdale cemeteries before, but our imaginations have been captured by one in particular: the McKinstry Family Plot on upper Hunt Road.
 Its beautiful headstones, many still legible, have lain mostly undisturbed for more than 200 years.
 Many of them date to the American Revolution era.

 Reading history, one might be forgiven for thinking the only people alive in America during the 18th century were John Adams, Benjamin Franklin and the other Founding Fathers.
 The writing of history is asymmetrical.
 Women, by and large, are not included in historical narratives because history favors the lives of public figures, and women were not allowed to be public figures.